-- For each IMAP or Exchange account, check the Junk Mailbox setting and make sure that you select a Junk/Spam/Bulk mailbox that's on the server, not under On My Mac. - For each Gmail account, select [Gmail]/Spam for the Junk Mailbox.
-If you don't see that choice, you may need to log into Gmail on the Web and set the Spam label to Show in IMAP.
-You can see what this looks like in the Hiding Special Gmail Mailboxes From IMAP section. - For each POP account, make sure that a Junk mailbox is visible under the account in the sidebar of Mail's main window. - For more information about all of this, see the Setting the Junk Mailbox in Apple Mail section. - e) In Settings → Rules, there should be no active rules that have SpamSieve at the beginning of the rule name or that move messages to Spam, Junk, or Trash. - 2.
-In System Settings → Privacy & Security → Automation, make sure that SpamSieve has access to control Mail.
-This is described more in the Granting Automation Access section. - 3.
+- b) Under Full Disk Access, make sure that SpamSieve is listed and that access is enabled.
+This is described more in the Granting Full Disk Access section. - 3.
 In SpamSieve, go to Settings Apple Mail > Setup: - a) Make sure that Enable spam filtering using Mail extension is selected. - b) Make sure that Check inboxes for new messages not sent to Mail extension is checked.
-In the event that a macOS bug prevents the Mail extension from filtering new messages, this will double-check the inboxes to remove any spam.
-However, in order to avoid slowing down Apple Mail, it will only do this for inboxes that contain fewer than 5,000 messages.
-If you have more messages, you can reduce the size of the inbox by moving some messages to the Archive mailbox or to another mailbox that you create, such as Inbox2.
-We're working on a new version of SpamSieve that will be able to filter large inboxes without slowing down Mail. - 4.
+In the event that a macOS bug prevents the Mail extension from filtering new messages, this will double-check the inboxes to remove any spam. - 4.
 If you have new messages arriving in mailboxes other than in the inbox (e.g. because of rules in Apple Mail or on your mail server), go to Settings ► Apple Mail ► Filtering and make sure that Filter spam messages in other mailboxes is checked.
 Click Select Mailboxes to Filter... and make sure that Filter is checked for each mailbox that you want to be filtered. - 5.
 To test that messages are able to move properly for manual operations: - a) Drag a spam message to the inbox.
 Select it and choose Train as Spam from the SpamSieve menu bar icon.
 Its background color should change to gray.
 It should move to the Junk mailbox or to whichever location you selected in Settings ► Apple Mail ► Training. - b) Drag the spam message back to the inbox again.
 This time, select it and choose Filter Messages from the SpamSieve menu bar icon.
 It should move to the Junk mailbox or to the Trash, depending on how you have the Move it to the Trash if the spam score is at least option configured. - 6.
-Finally, we need to check whether automatic operations work: - a) When you receive a new spam message, go to Settings Apple Mail Filtering.
+Finally, we need to check whether automatic operations work: - a) When you receive a new spam message, go to Settings ► Apple Mail ► Filtering.
 Click the Filter Now button and wait for it to finish to ensure that SpamSieve has processed all the new messages. - b) Then go to the Window menu and choose Log to open the Log window.
-Scroll to the bottom.

-- c) There should be a log entry for the new message: - Predicted: Spam indicates that the message was processed, and SpamSieve correctly thought it was spam. - Predicted: Good indicates that SpamSieve made a mistake on this message, but at least it is automatically processing new mail. - If there is no Predicted log entry, something is not right, e.g. perhaps a mailbox is too large, and there will be an error log entry telling you that.
+Scroll to the bottom. - c) There should be a log entry for the new message: - Predicted: Spam indicates that the message was processed, and SpamSieve correctly thought it was spam. - Predicted: Good indicates that SpamSieve made a mistake on this message, but at least it is automatically processing new mail. - If there is no Predicted log entry, something is not right, and there will probably be an Error log entry explaining what the problem is.